 Four people per team.
 We will award 1st, 2nd and 3rd place to fastest teams, as well as 1st place to the fastest team Masters (average age of the four Masters team members must be 40+)

 Why are iPods and other portable media devices prohibited?

-IPods/portable media devices are strictly prohibited because of the unique urban makeup of this event.
+iPods/portable media devices are strictly prohibited because of the unique urban makeup of this event.
 The obstacles involve jumping, crawling and climbing and thus lend themselves to headphone cord snags and dropped devices that result in back-ups and run-ins.
 This rule has been set to protect all involved parties from injury.
 Race staff will be aggressively enforcing this rule on race day.

 Where do I park and how do I get there?

-Directions to Missouri State University Plaster Field
+Directions to Hammons Field

 - Follow all directions given by on-site parking attendants.